 At Beth Shalom, we house six Torah Scrolls that each reflect the diversity and richness of the Jewish experience.
 Four of the five scrolls in the main sanctuary are clothed in mantles designed by renowned Hebrew artist, Mordechai Rosenstein.
 On the High Holy Days, we replace these colorful mantles with white ones, also designed by Rosenstein, that come together with the following words: Levochein livavot b’yom din (The One who Knows our Hearts on the Days of Judgement.)

 One of these Scrolls is our small and most precious one, rescued from the fires of the Shoah (Holocaust) during World War II.
-Together with hundreds of synagogues around the world, we house this Scroll on permanent loan from the Memorial Scrolls Trust.
 In so doing, we affirm the sacred Jewish principle of Zachor / To Remember, and to never allow something similar to happen again (L’Olam Lo Od.)
+Read more about this scroll.

 Another one of our Scrolls is a Sephardic scroll housed in a large and ornate cylindrical case from which the Torah is read in an upright position.
 This differs greatly from the soft coverings of the Ashkenazi Scrolls which are laid horizontally on the lectern for chanting.